A Guide To Nassau, Bahamas | The Basics

 The Airport

 You’ll be arriving to and departing from Lynden Pindling International Airport (LPIA), which is the main airport in Nassau.
 It’s a modern airport that is fairly easy to get in and out of.
 Arriving to Nassau, I got through customs and to a transfer car in ten minutes.
-You won’t have to look very far as there are many taxis and private transfer cars waiting right outside the doors to transport travelers.
-If you’re heading to Junkanoo Beach or the downtown area of Nassau, you’ll only have about a twenty minute ride barring there is no traffic.
+You won’t have to look very far, as there are many taxis and private transfer cars waiting right outside the doors to transport travelers.
+If you’re heading to Junkanoo Beach or the downtown area of Nassau, you’ll only have about a twenty minute ride without traffic.

 Similar to my arrival, I got through security in about ten minutes departing Nassau, especially because pre-check is available at this international airport.